Transracial / Transnational Parents

-This discussion group was originally established by parents who attended Pact Family Camp, but is now open to all families interested in issues relating to raising adopted children of color, not just Pact Camp alumni (though all Pact Campers are encouraged to join and keep up the community they formed at Camp).
 This is a forum where adoptive parents can share their questions, concerns, and opinions about parenting, adoption, and race as well as information about events or resources that are relevant to adoptive families parenting children of color.
 Parents of all racial backgrounds are welcome.
-The majority of the participants on this group live in Northern California but families from across the country are invited to participate.
+The majority of the participants on this group live in Northern California, with most residing in the Bay Area.

 I'm part of an interracial couple: where do I fit in?